allkods/test/reactDemo/app/README.md

 ## prerequisites
->install all the dependencies before starting using
+>install all the dependencies before starting

 `npm install`